Goodstart is committed to advocating on behalf of children and explaining the importance of quality early learning.

-Every day across the nation thousands of Goodstart educators work with children from more than 58,000 Australian families to provide quality early learning.
+Every day across the nation thousands of Goodstart educators work with children from almost 60,000 Australian families to provide quality early learning.
 That experience, the views of our families, international best practice and research all help inform our advocacy efforts.

 What are we advocating for?

 Early learning is a highly effective intervention to improve the future lives and education of Australia’s children.

 Goodstart believes all of Australia’s children should have continued access to affordable, high quality early learning and care, and actively advocate to government and the community for:

 - Quality early learning — maintain, embed and enhance the National Quality Framework, support enhanced evidence-informed practice delivered by a valued and effective workforce

 - Universal access — to secure long-term funding of at least 18 hours of quality early learning per week in the two years before school

 - Vulnerable children — to ensure that all vulnerable children are able to participate in early learning and are provided with enhanced support

 - Work and families — to ensure early learning and care is affordable and flexible